 We recommend that beginners start with DK yarn, as it's a medium thickness and easy to handle.
 Choose a thin yarn such as lace or a thick yarn such as super chunky and you may find it harder to work with.

-Beginner knitters are best avoiding cotton yarn, linen yarn or hemp yarn, because they don't have much natural stretch (although it's great for new crocheters!), as well as novelty yarns such as fur, which make it hard to see your stitches.
+Beginner knitters are best avoiding cotton yarn, linen yarn or hemp yarn, because they don't have much natural stretch (although they're great for crocheters!), as well as novelty yarns such as tinsel and eyelash yarn, which make it hard to see your stitches.

 Best yarns for learning how to start knitting

 Here are some suggestions for first yarns to try as you learn to knit: